DA0-DA0/docs/docs/workflows/proposal-approver.md

 # Adding a Pre-Proposal Approver

 ## What is It?
 A pre-proposal approver is an assigned address that must approve proposals before they can be voted on.
+This may be useful for a DAO that expects many members with very fluid ownership, and would like to offset the risk of malicous proposals by requiring consensus from a 3rd party (quite possibly another DAO).

 ## Workflow